plicease-legacy/Test-Script-Async/README.md

 (an instance of [Test::Script::Async](https://metacpan.org/pod/Test::Script::Async)) can be used to further test the success or failure of the script run.

-Note that this test does NOT fail on compolation error, for that use ["script\_compiles"](#script_compiles).
+Note that this test does NOT fail on compile error, for that use ["script\_compiles"](#script_compiles).

 # ATTRIBUTES